 Tāiko head close up

 The tāiko, one of the world's rarest seabirds, is found on the Chatham Islands off mainland New Zealand.
-Their habitat is rugged, isolated and looks primeval.
+They nest in long burrows under forest cover.

 For many years the tāiko was considered extinct.
 Learn more about these birds that were rediscovered in 1978.